springfall2008/batpred/docs/install.md

 | SolarEdge | SolarEdge Modbus | <https://github.com/WillCodeForCats/solaredge-modbus-multi> |

 Predbat was originally written for GivEnergy inverters controlled by the GivTCP add-on but has been extended for other inverter types.
-At present Predbat supports Solis, Solax and Sofar inverters; please see [Other Inverters](other-inverters.md) for details on the install details.
+Please see [Other Inverters](other-inverters.md) for details on the install details.

 - Follow the installation and configuration instructions appropriate for your inverter so that Home Assistant is able to 'see' and manage your inverter.
 - You will need at least 24 hours history in Home Assistant for Predbat to work correctly, the default is 7 days (but you configure this back to 1 day if you need to).